60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 If a monitor is not able to refresh the display fast enough then it is not going to be able to display a faster FPS rate.

-That’s why it’s important to understand your hardware, how many frames per second your rig will be able to provide in a game and to understand the monitor that you have or plan on using to be sure that you’re able to fully utilize your hardware as a whole.
+That’s why it’s important to understand your hardware, how many frames per second your rig will be able to provide in a game, and to understand the monitor that you have or plan on using to be sure that you’re able to fully utilize your hardware as a whole.

 Gaming At 60 FPS

-Gaming at 60 FPS feels very smooth and is a definite visual upgrade from just a couple generations ago with consoles.
+Gaming at 60 FPS feels very smooth and is a definite visual upgrade from just a couple of generations ago with consoles.

 This isn’t the case with PC gaming and the newest generation of consoles.

-With that said, you also need to consider that gaming at 60 FPS on a PC is going to be a lot cheaper than gaming at 144 FPS because of the hardware and display you would need to achieve 144 FPS rates.
+Gaming at 60 FPS on a PC is going to be a lot cheaper than gaming at 144 FPS because of the hardware and display you would need to achieve 144 FPS rates.

 Lower Budget VS Higher Budget